PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/PrimaryFlightController/FlightMCU/Primer.md

-# F-Prime Primer
+# Iris F-Prime Primer

-Notes about F-Prime (and some FreeRTOS, TI Hercules SoC, and ARM) by Justin N.
+Notes about F-Prime (and some FreeRTOS, TI Hercules SoC, and ARM) by Justin N. with implementation notes by Connor C.

 ## Generally Helpful Resources